Zidious/BTT-TouchBarScript/README.md

 ###### Step 8

-Final step, you'll now be presented with a pop-up window simply enter in what is shown [here](http://prntscr.com/nbugbe)
+Final step, you'll now be presented with a pop-up window simply enter in what is shown [here](http://prntscr.com/nbugbe).
+Note that it is the file location of where you've downloaded the "AVA.py" script, so put it somewhere you can remember.

 And thats it...
 You're done!